Fife College

 M&E Engineer - Atelier Ten

-The aspiration of the project is to create an innovative learning campus that provides a streamlined pathway for students from school through to further and higher education.
-A new centre for Innovation and Events will provide state of the art facilities to meet the learning and training needs of businesses and the wider community with the aim of providing long lasting social and economic opportunities for the local community in Fife for generations to come.
+The new buildings create an innovative learning campus that provides a streamlined pathway for students from school through to further and higher education.
+The new centre for Innovation and Events provides state of the art facilities to meet the learning and training needs of businesses and the wider community, with the aim of providing long lasting social and economic opportunities for the local community in Fife for generations to come.

-The designs for Fife College chart a new ambitious pathway in sustainable design, targeting the embodied energy and carbon of the building fabric, the energy in use and future proofs the building through adaptable design.
-With additional funding made available by the Scottish Government to ensure that the project goes beyond net zero targets and doesn’t just offset carbon dioxide emissions, but continues to deliver reductions in operational carbon after completion.
+The designs for Fife College adopt a highly progressive approach to mainstream sustainable design, targeting the embodied energy and carbon of the building fabric, the energy in use and future proofs the building through adaptable design.
+Achieving an embodied carbon outcome of 550kg/m2 the new college building establishes a new low benchmark for college buildings in Scotland.

-The design provides a shared central atrium with connectivity between departments – allowing ideas and facilities to be shared and utilised.
+The building is organised around two key spaces; A civic courtyard and a shared central atrium with connectivity between departments – Places for the community of the college to see and be seen, where students and staff can share ideas and learning and engage with the wider community of Dunfermline and Fife.
 The third floor learning resource centre and adjacent general teaching areas draw students, staff and visitors up though the building – encouraging interaction and collaborative learning.

 Sketchbook